Rannek/image-backup/README.md

 ## Features

 - Scans all directories and subdirectories from the current directory.
 - Resizes images (PNG, JPG, JPEG, BMP) to save disk space.
 - Creates a backup directory that mirrors the existing directory structure.
 - Skips images that are already small (width <= 1024px, height <= 768px, file size <= 50KB).
 - Handles errors gracefully, ensuring the script continues running even if some images cannot be processed.

+## Important Considerations

+- The script counts the total number of image files in the directory first, and then walks the directory again to process each image.
+This is fine for small directories, but for large directories with millions of files, this could take a considerable amount of time before the actual processing begins.
+- The script converts all images, regardless of the original format (PNG, BMP, JPEG), to JPEG.
+This may lead to loss of quality in certain images, particularly PNGs with transparency, which JPEG does not support.

 ## Usage